AliBaheri/alibaheri.github.io/_pages/publications.md

 <!-- Plain HTML on purpose: no Jekyll plugins required, so this builds on
      GitHub Pages with no extra setup.
 The BibTeX source of record lives in _bibliography/papers.bib.
-     To add a paper: copy one list item below, edit the text, and keep it inside the ordered list for the correct year.
-Set data-topics to any
-     of: ot rl uq gen (space separated, or leave empty). -->
+     To add a paper: copy one list item below and edit the text. data-topics accepts: ot rl uq gen (space separated, or empty).
+     To flag a spotlight or oral, add class "highlight" plus data-award="spotlight" or "oral" on the list item, and drop the matching span.pub-award into the title div. -->

 <style>
+/* ---------- filter bar ---------- */
 .pub-filter { margin-bottom: 1.5rem; }
 .pub-filter input {
   width: 100%; padding: .5rem .75rem; margin-bottom: .75rem;